 Source: Information found on this page is from the National Eating Disorders Association website.

 The University of Minnesota offers confidential, specialized help to students with eating disorders.
-This includes mental health care, medical care, and nutrition assessments at Boynton Health Service.
-Group therapy is offered through the Boynton Health Service Mental Health Clinic.
-In addition, referrals to outside resources can be provided by Boynton Health Service as needed.
+This includes mental health care, medical care, and nutrition assessments at Boynton Health.
+Group therapy is offered through the Boynton Health Mental Health Clinic.
+In addition, referrals to outside resources can be provided by Boynton Health as needed.
 Visit Boynton's Mental Health Services page for more information.

 American College of Sports Medicine